7 Biggest Feeds and Speeds Mistakes CNC’ers Make

 Don’t get sucker punched assuming Feeds and Speeds cure all problems!

 When I hear from folks who are breaking tools, they almost always assume it’s the result of bad feeds and speeds.
-In fact, if they use our G-Wizard software (ok, or something just as good!), they’re often irate about it–“Why is your darned software breaking so many of my cutters?”
+In fact, if they use our G-Wizard software (ok, or some other calculator), they’re often irate about it–“Why is your darned software breaking so many of my cutters?”

-It turns out the problem is seldom Feeds and Speeds.
+It turns out the problem for these folks is seldom Feeds and Speeds.
 They’ve assumed that since their end mills are snapping right and left, it must be a Feeds and Speeds problem, but the truth is, Feeds and Speeds are just one part of the puzzle, albeit an important part.

 When I work with folks having this sort of trouble, I check the feeds and speeds first.
 Sometimes they have a wrong setting in G-Wizard or they’re ignoring something it’s trying to tell them (like red tool deflection warnings), but usually it is something else happening.

-Here are some of the more common problems I’ve come across that are not Feeds and Speeds issues:
+Here are the 3 most common problems I’ve come across that are not Feeds and Speeds issues:

 - Failure to use some form of lubricant when cutting aluminum.
 This is probably the #1 error, and with the advent of inexpensive router-style CNC machines, it has become extremely common.
 Folks, aluminum has an affinity for the cutting edge of your endmills.
 It literally wants to chemically bond or weld itself to that edge.
 Once it does, tool breakage is inevitable.
 The best way to prevent this is to use some form of lubricant–flood coolant or mist being the best choices.
 Even spritzing the cutter every now and then with a can of WD-40 will work.
 If you can’t lubricate, you need to find a way to clear chips immediately from the cut and avoid much depth of cut at all.
 Even then, chip welding is a ticking time bomb.